Belleza Argentina: History

 The Belleza Argentina founded in 2004 under motto "Talent, Sport, Culture and Social Responsibility." by Nadia Cerri, N Entertainment and Nadia Cerri Professional make up.
 The foundation acquired the Miss World, and Miss Supranational licenses since these licenses dropped by another foundation in Argentina.

 The Belleza Argentina chosen runs through the provinces of Argentina conducting an awareness campaign for the prevention of trafficking in persons, and participates in various social and cultural events linked to prevention.

 Prior to 2004 the Runner-up title holders from Miss Argentina or previous casting winners participated at the Miss World and Miss International beauty pageant.
 In history; Argentina has officially two Miss World winners in 1960 and 1978 in and one Miss International winner in 1967.

 Titleholders

 International pageants

-Here the Argentinian representatives at Miss World, Miss International and Miss Grand International under the Belleza Argentina.
+Here the Argentine representatives at Miss World, Miss International and Miss Grand International under the Belleza Argentina.